Second Punic War took place in the years 218-201 BCE between Carthage and Rome. The conflict decided about the primacy in the Mediterranean.

-The immediate cause of the new conflict between states was the siege and capture of Saguntum, a city allied with Rome, by Carthaginian forces.
-The Romans, who had been preparing for the conflict for a long time, demanded the release of a chief provocateur, Hannibal, Carthaginian leader.
-Failing to fulfil his obligation, Rome threatened to declare war on the Carthaginian state.
+The immediate cause of the new conflict between the states was the siege and the capture of Saguntu, a city in alliance with Rome, by Carthaginian forces.
+The Romans, who had been preparing for the conflict for a long time, demanded the release of the chief provocateur – the Carthaginian chief, Hannibal, son of the aforementioned Hamilcar, who became after his and his uncle’s death head of the Barcids family.
+In the event of failure to fulfil its obligation, Rome threatened to declare war on the Carthaginian state.
 However, the ultimatum was refused.

 From the Druentia, by a road that lay principally through plains, Hannibal arrived at the Alps without molestation from the Gauls that inhabit those regions.
 Then, though the scene had been previously anticipated from report, (by which uncertainties are wont to be exaggerated,) yet the height of the mountains when viewed so near, and the snows almost mingling with the sky, the shapeless huts situated on the cliffs, the cattle and beasts of burden withered by the cold, the men unshorn and wildly dressed, all things, animate and inanimate, stiffened with frost, and other objects more terrible to be seen than described, renewed their alarm.
 To them, marching up the first acclivities, the mountaineers appeared occupying the heights over head; who, if they had occupied the more concealed valleys, might, by rushing out suddenly to the attack, have occasioned great flight and havoc. […]